Struggling with your newborn suddenly taking short naps? Learn how to get baby to nap longer than 30 minutes and get the sleep you need!

 It’s never easy when your newborn only naps for 30 minutes at a time or is suddenly taking short naps.
 Thankfully, you can try a few tricks to turn things around.

-For instance, shorten her awake time so that she isn’t awake for too long.
-Use white noise in her room to muffle sounds that can startle her awake.
+For instance, don’t keep her awake too long.
+Use white noise in her room to muffle sounds that can startle her.
 Keep her swaddled so she can sleep in a familiar position (and prevent the Moro reflex from waking her up).

 Put her down drowsy but still slightly awake so that she can experience and practice how to fall asleep on her own.
-And lastly, don’t end nap time when she cries—soothe and comfort her, but don’t get her up until your sleep schedule says the “official” nap time is over.
+And lastly, don’t end nap time when she cries.
+Soothe and comfort her, but don’t get her up until the “official” nap time is over.

 Now she’ll be able to sleep for more than 30 minutes—and who knows, maybe even a five-hour stretch once in a while.